Print

 3

-Pulse the bell pepper strips in a small food processor until coarsely chopped.
-Process the walnuts in the same food processor until finely ground.
-Transfer the processed bell peppers to a large bowl and add the walnuts, breadcrumbs, olive oil, diced shallot, pepper paste, pomegranate molasses, tahini sauce, coriander, cumin, black pepper, and salt.
-Stir well to combine all the ingredients evenly.
+In a food processor, pulse the roasted red pepper strips until coarsely chopped.
+Then, process the walnuts until finely ground.
+In a large bowl, combine the peppers and walnuts with breadcrumbs, olive oil, diced shallot, pepper paste, pomegranate molasses, tahini, coriander, cumin, black pepper, and salt.
+Stir until everything is evenly mixed.

 4

-Allow the muhammara mixture to sit in the refrigerator for at least an hour (or up to overnight) to let the flavors fully develop.
-Serve the dip cold or at room temperature.
-Drizzle with a bit more olive oil and garnish with whole walnuts for a touch of elegance.
-Enjoy this delicious and flavorful dip with warm pita bread or your favorite crackers.
+Refrigerate the muhammara for at least 1 hour—or overnight—for the best flavor.
+Serve chilled or at room temperature.
+Before serving, drizzle with olive oil and garnish with whole walnuts.
+Enjoy with warm pita or your favorite crackers.

 Recipe Tips & Suggestions